rghamande/Weather.API/README.md

 The Output path is configurable and can be modified using "APIResponsePath" key in the web.config.

 ## Enhancements
-* Implementing a mechanism to store responses on the cloud storage such as Microsoft Azure, AWS etc.
+* Implementing mechanism to store responses over the cloud storage such as Microsoft Azure, AWS etc.
 * Implementation for other weather forcast providers.
 * Enabling authentication for the API.